MAIF/arta/docs/pages/home.md

 Want to know how to use it? :arrow_right: [User Guide](how_to.md)

-!!! info inline "New feature"
+!!! info inline "News"

-    Use [value sharing](value_sharing.md) to customize actions and conditions :tools:
+    The lastest release improved **logging** which can help debug your *engine* execution :glasses:

 !!! tip "Releases"

     Check the [Release notes](https://github.com/MAIF/arta/releases) :rocket:

 !!! warning "Pydantic v1"